maxmoeller-147/MERN-Project/Frontend/PLANNING.md

   - Message -> direct to chat **DONE**
   - Create Group -> direct to "somewebsite.com/rooms/create" with this friend **NO NEED?**
   - View profile -> direct to profile page "somewebsite.com/profiles/:userId" **DONE**
-  - show all friends in connection.
-GREEN (or sth else) for PENDING connection